aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivotfilter/_index.md

 ### getMeasureFldIndex() {#getMeasureFldIndex--}

+<b>@deprecated.</b> Please use the 'measureFldIndex' property instead.
 Gets the measure field index of the pivot filter.

 ```javascript
 getMeasureFldIndex() : number;